ercasta/grammapy/README.md

 **deviations from declared defaults**, via a grammar where every decision point has an explicit, provably safe way of combining simultaneous deviations.
 Concretely:

-- A feature is only admitted into the grammar if its combination behavior with every other feature at the same decision point is provably sound — checked once, at design time, not discovered later at runtime or in production.
+- A feature is only admitted if its combination behavior with every other feature at the same decision point is provably sound — checked once, at design time, not discovered later at runtime or in production.
-- Every nonterminal (decision point) is classified into one of four combination shapes, each with its own soundness proof:
+- Every decision point is one of just **four combination shapes**, realized as four built-in combinators, each proven sound once:

   | Shape | Combination law |
   |---|---|